 - Early menopause

 These are not all the possible side effects of chemotherapy.
-Talk to your doctor about what to expect with the specific drug you are taking or if you experience any changes that concern you during treatment with targeted therapy.
+Talk to your doctor about what to expect with the specific drug you are taking or if you experience any changes that concern you during treatment.

 Things to consider